 ---

-There are many theories that try to describe the reasons that form a particular sexual orientation in a person; most scientists today agree that sexual orientation is most likely the result of a complex interaction of psychological (personal life experience), biological and socio-cultural factors.
+There are many theories that try to describe the reasons that shape a person’s sexual orientation; Most scientists today agree that sexual orientation is most likely the result of a complex interaction of psychological (personal life experiences), biological and socio-cultural factors.
 In most cases, sexual orientation is formed in the early years of life.
-According to recent studies, there are also reasons to believe that genetic and hormonal factors play a role.
-In summary, it must be recognized that, apparently, there are many factors that affect a person's sexual orientation, and for different people the significance of different factors is different.
+Recent research also suggests that genetic and hormonal factors may play a role.
+In summary, it must be recognized that there are likely many factors that influence a person's sexual orientation, and the importance of different factors varies for different people.

 ---